govsocial-org/govsocial-org.github.io/docs/building/fluxhelm.md

 ### GitHub Setup

 Before we bootstrap Flux on the cluster, a word about your GitHub repo setup.
+You will need a **private** GitHub personal or organizational repo.

+!!!Warning
-You will need a **private** GitHub personal or organizational repo. **Make sure the repo is private**, as your instance configurations, **including secrets**, will be stored there.
+    **Make sure the repo is private**, as your instance configurations, **including secrets**, will be stored there.

 When bootstrapped as detailed below, your repo will be used for all your Flux deployments, so avoid naming it for a particular cluster or platform.

 #### Personal Access Token (PAT)

 Flux uses a `classic` Personal Access Token (PAT) created for the personal GitHub account you use to access this repo.
 PATs are created and maintained in `<> Developer Settings` at the very bottom of the Settings menu for your account (accessed by clicking on your avatar at the top right of your GitHub window and choosing `Settings`).
+The PAT will need the full `repo` role.

+!!!
+Warning
-The PAT will need the full `repo` role. **Make a note of the token (it will start with `gpg_`) - you will only be shown it once.**
+    **Make a note of the token (it will start with `gpg_`) - you will only be shown it once.**

 By default, the PAT will expire every 30 days.
 You will get an email from GitHub 7 days before it expires.
 [To rotate it](https://github.com/fluxcd/flux2/discussions/2161):